Media, Visual and Social Communication

 Entrance examination to assess the knowledge required to undertake studies

-Foreign nationals applying for admission to programmes conducted in Polish, on the basis of a document issued abroad that does not constitute a document confirming eligibility to apply for admission to higher education referred to in Article 326a(1) of the Act on Higher Education and Science (this does not apply to persons holding a diploma issued in EU, OECD or EFTA countries* + IB, EB, Ukraine and China – applicable exclusively to the Gaozhong certificate), are required to take an examination assessing the knowledge necessary to undertake studies in a given field, level and profile of study.
+Foreign nationals applying for admission, on the basis of a document issued abroad that does not constitute a document confirming eligibility to apply for admission to higher education referred to in Article 326a(1) of the Act on Higher Education and Science (this does not apply to persons holding a diploma issued in EU, OECD or EFTA countries* + IB, EB, Ukraine and China – applicable exclusively to the Gaozhong certificate), are required to take an examination assessing the knowledge necessary to undertake studies in a given field, level and profile of study.

 *Member states of the EU, EFTA and OECD: Australia, Austria, Belgium, Bulgaria, Chile, Croatia, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Greece, the Netherlands, Spain, Ireland, Iceland, Israel, Japan, Canada, Colombia, Costa Rica, South Korea, Liechtenstein, Lithuania, Luxembourg, Latvia, Malta, Mexico, Germany, Norway, New Zealand, Poland, Portugal, Romania, Slovakia, Slovenia, Switzerland, Sweden, Turkey, the United States, Hungary, the United Kingdom, Italy.